voxel51/fiftyone/docs/source/integrations/cvat.rst

     )
     print(dataset.get_annotation_info(anno_key))

-    # Step 4: Perform annotation in CVAT and save tasks
+    # Step 4: Perform annotation in CVAT and save the tasks

 Then, once the annotation work is complete, we merge the annotations back into
 FiftyOne: